HPH-Fabrication-Addins/cinx-api-docs/source/includes/_requisitions.md

 * Must have a unique number
 * Must have a procurement status
 * Must be assigned to a valid CINX user
+* Must have at least one item before it can be submitted

 **Supported API Services**

 * Get a list of requisitions
 * Get a requisition
+* Get a requisition’s related RFQs
 * Get a requisition’s related POs
-* Get a requisition’s related RFQs
-* Modify a requisition
 * Get a requisition template
 * Get a requisition number
 * Create a requisition
+* Modify a requisition

 ## Get Req List
 ### Get a List of Requisitions